Security

 Osmos may engage with independent third parties to give customers greater assurance that multiple layers of protection have been put into place to secure data.

-Contact security@osmos.io if you have any questions or comments.
+Contact if you have any questions or comments.

 Osmos' application architecture is comprised of components that, combined, provide a secure foundation for the software solution.
-Osmos utilizes Google Cloud Platform as its web security and web application firewall provider, serving as a critical line of defense against potential malicious activity.
+Osmos is a cloud hosted solution, and utilizes Microsoft Azure and Google Cloud Platform as its web security and web application firewall providers, serving as a critical line of defense against potential malicious activity.

 Our infrastructure is developed primarily in the Rust Programming Language.
 This provides memory safety (like Java) while providing the performance of C/C++.
 Given that our infrastructure packs and unpacks customer data, this provides a foundational level of security against security issues like buffer overflows.
 High-risk data transformations are done inside Web Assembly sandboxes to provide additional security.